SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

    Using composition can also make your code easier to test.
    For example,
-   if you a testing code used to calculate the size of different parts of a complex user interface, it is easier to test a structure that is responsible for only the calculations
+   if you are testing code used to calculate the size of different parts of a complex user interface, it is easier to test a structure that is responsible for only the calculations